 - 10,001 – 15,000: $399

 - 15,001 – 25,000: $499

-In all cases, if you have more than 50,000 subscribers, you can go here to request a special quote for high-volume sending needs.
+In all cases, if you have more than 50,000 subscribers, you can request a special quote for high-volume sending needs.
 There is also a 15% discount for nonprofits, which is a nice touch!

 Campaign Monitor is entirely cloud-based and requires no download to run on your computer.

-The sign-up process for Campaign Monitor is painless, requiring a minimal amount of information from new users: name, business, email, password.
+The sign-up process for Campaign Monitor is painless, requiring a minimal amount of information from new users: name, business, email, and a password.